Arin004joshi/dsa-prep/GFG/Easy/LCM And GCD/NOTES.md

           LCM And GCD

-          - Summary: The code uses a vector to store the calculated least common multiple (LCM) and greatest common divisor (GCD).
-It first computes the GCD of two integers using Euclid's algorithm, which iteratively applies the modulo operator until the remainder is zero.
-Then, it calculates the LCM using the formula (a * b) / GCD(a, b), ensuring to use long long to prevent integer overflow.
-Finally, it stores the LCM and GCD in a vector and returns it.
+          - Summary: The code calculates the greatest common divisor (GCD) and least common multiple (LCM) of two integers.
+It uses Euclid's algorithm to find the GCD iteratively, then calculates the LCM using the formula: LCM(a, b) = (a * b) / GCD(a, b).
+A vector is used to store and return the calculated LCM and GCD.
+The GCD function uses a while loop and temporary variables for iterative calculations, while the LCMAndGCD function utilizes the GCD function's result for LCM calculation.

-          - Time Complexity: O(log(min(a, b))).
-The time complexity of the GCD function is logarithmic because in each iteration, the value of 'b' is reduced by at least half.
-The rest of the operations take constant time.
+          - Time Complexity: O(log(min(a, b))) because the GCD calculation using Euclid's algorithm has a logarithmic time complexity with respect to the minimum of the two input numbers.
           - Space Complexity: O(1).
-The space used is constant because only a few integer variables are used to store intermediate values, regardless of the input size.
+The space used is constant as it only involves a few integer variables and does not scale with the input size.
+The vector used for returning the results has a fixed size of 2.